ethandjay/girabot/README.md

 Compiles all lyrics from a given artist into a text document, generates Markov text from the file, and tweets it

 **Arguments for girabot.py [*arg1 (optional)*]:**
-	DESTROY - will delete all tweets on account and will wipe TweetIDs.txt and Tweets.txt
+	[filename] - the filename of the source text file DESTROY - will delete all tweets on account and will wipe TweetIDs.txt and Tweets.txt
 	LOCAL   - will generate text for a tweet and print it but will not post it on the linked account